ChigozieCO/altschool-2nd-semester-cloud-exercises/07-Exercise-08/README.md

 # Instruction

 Submit the content of your script, cronjob and a sample of the email sent, all in the folder for this exercise.

+# Solution
+For this exercise, I wrote the script and then setup the email sending application

+## Install Mailx and Postfix

+The whole process involved in this was documented in [this post]() I wrote.
+I had to ensure I can send out a mail effectively first.